Toilet tank repair

 5. If water is entering the overflow tube after the tank fills, adjust or repair the fill valve before blaming the flush valve.

 Next move: A normal flush with a stable water level means the flush valve body may not need replacement.
-If the toilet still leaks into the bowl or the flapper cannot seal on the valve seat, move to the sealing-part or valve replacement path.
+If the toilet still leaks into the bowl or the flapper cannot seal on the valve seat, replace the worn sealing part or the valve body.

 1. Replace the toilet flapper if the valve seat is smooth and the flapper is warped, swollen, or closing poorly.